 So go and build yourself a kitchen pantry.
 It’s an easy DIY project with outsized results on your quality of life, once you get that oh so sweet extra storage space dialled in for your needs.

-When I tell you that we started with a mess, I’m really not over-exaggerating that.
+When I tell you that we started with a mess, I’m really not exaggerating.

 It was a disaster.
 One falling pile at a time.

-But sometimes.
-Sometimes, home renovation projects come about as a way to bring family harmony and unity back into your home.
+But sometimes, just sometimes, home renovation projects come about as a way to bring family harmony and unity back into your home.

-When we moved in last year, we immediately started on the living room renovation.
-That finished and we jumped to the mudroom renovation (be sure to check this out because it will show you how we ended up with this pantry doorway and what this space used to be!), which turned into the office and the bathroom and on and on.
+When we moved in to the house, we immediately started on the living room renovation.
+That finished and we jumped to the mudroom renovation, which turned into the office and the bathroom and on and on.

 Basically, the pantry was not a priority.
-So we shoved 2 plastic shelving units in here and called it good.
+So we shoved 2 plastic shelving units in, instead of spending time on proper storage space, and called it good enough.

-Except it wasn’t good.
-It wasn’t good at all and I was feeling frustrated almost nightly when someone would put clean dishes away where they didn’t belong.
+Except it wasn’t good enough.
+It wasn’t good at all.
+And I was feeling frustrated on the regular when someone would put clean dishes away where they didn’t belong.